Green Card through Adjustment of Status

 Forms and Documents

-When filing the Green Card Application, you must provide information about your family, address, and employment history.
-You will also need to provide certain documents, including your birth certificate, passport, children’s birth certificates, and I-94 admission form.
+When filing the application for a Green Card, you must provide information about your family, address, and employment history. provide certain documents, including your birth certificate, passport, children's birth certificates, and I-94 admission form

 In addition to the above, you will also need to submit the following forms: